LogtalkDotOrg/logtalk3/INSTALL.md

 	INFOPATH=$INFOPATH:$LOGTALKHOME/docs:$LOGTALKHOME/manuals
 	export PATH MANPATH INFOPATH

+If you use a zsh shell, edit and add the above lines for bash to your `~/.zshenv` file instead.

 If you use instead a csh shell, edit and add the following lines to your `~/.cshrc` file: